 - Safety Performance Management Training Video

-The 28-minute training video can be viewed by going to the Safety Performance Management web page and clicking on "Safety Performance Management Training Video" under Informational Webinars.
+The 28-minute video serves as a comprehensive review of FHWA's Safety Performance Measures Final Rule for State DOTs, State Highway Safety Offices, MPOs and other safety stakeholders.
+To view it, visit the Safety Performance Management web page and click on "Safety Performance Management Training Video" under Informational Webinars.

 - NHI 138006 - Transportation Performance Management (TPM) for Safety

 This two-day course explains the safety performance measures and noteworthy practices for States to adopt to comply with the Moving Ahead with Progress in the 21st Century Act (MAP-21) and Fixing America's Surface Transportation (FAST) Act requirements.
 It recommends an evidence-based and data-driven methodology for target establishment and provides an understanding of the data needed.
 The course also helps improve participants' ability to set targets.Â Participants are encouraged to have a foundational knowledge of transportation performance management or to have taken MAP-21 Transportation Performance Management Overview (Including FAST Act Updates) (NHI-138004; see below).
 Sign up for session alerts, or host this class.

 - NHI 138007 - Performance-based Planning and Programming